Rainbow Butter Cookies

 - In a large bowl, cream butter and sugars until light and fluffy.
 Add egg and vanilla.
 Combine the flour, baking powder, salt and baking soda; gradually add to creamed mixture and mix well.

 - Divide dough into three portions; tint each a different color.
-Roll each portion of dough on waxed paper into a 9-in. x 5-in. rectangle.
+Roll each portion of dough on waxed paper into a 9x5-in. rectangle.
 Freeze for 10 minutes.

 - Cut each rectangle in half lengthwise.
 Lightly brush top of one rectangle with milk.
 Top with another colored dough.
 Remove waxed paper; brush top with milk.
 Repeat with remaining dough, alternating colors to make six layers.
-Press together lightly; cut in half lengthwise.
-Wrap each with plastic wrap.
+Press together lightly.
+Wrap with plastic wrap.
 Refrigerate for several hours or overnight.

-- Unwrap dough; cut into 1/8-in. slices.
+- Unwrap dough; cut into 1/4-in. slices.
 Place 2 in. apart on ungreased baking sheets.
 Bake at 350° for 8-10 minutes.
 Cool for 1-2 minutes before removing from pans to wire racks to cool completely.
-Yield: about 4 dozen.

 Made these with my 4 year old.
 She thought the stripes were cool and we Used the scraps to make marbled round cookies which she enjoyed doubly.